cosmos/cosmos/README.md

 property of complete auditability.
-The Lightning Network [\[7\]][7] can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, but may not be suitable for more generalized scaling needs.
+The Lightning Network [\[7\]][7] can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, so it is suitable for more generalized scaling needs. <!-- state-channels allow for generalized smart contracts in the lightning network  -->

 An ideal solution would be one that allows multiple parallel blockchains to interoperate while retaining their security properties, but this has proven